 Surgery is a common treatment for a hand deformity.
 Most procedures are performed early in a child’s life.
-Orthopaedic hand surgeons at Hassenfeld Children’s Hospital at NYU Langone recommend a surgical plan based on your child’s age, the deformity he or she has, and how developed the hand is.
+Orthopedic hand surgeons at Hassenfeld Children’s Hospital at NYU Langone recommend a surgical plan based on your child’s age, the deformity he or she has, and how developed the hand is.

 Our physical therapists and occupational therapists are often involved in evaluating and treating children with congenital hand deformities.
 Stretching exercises and splinting—the use of a cast-like device to immobilize bones—can sometimes correct mild deformities without surgery or allow children to adapt to minor deficiencies.

 Surgery to correct syndactyly, in which two or more fingers are fused, resulting in webbed fingers, is typically performed after a child is about one year old to lessen the risks posed by anesthesia and give the surgeon larger anatomic structures to work with during surgery.

-During this procedure, which is called syndactyly release, an orthopaedic surgeon makes zigzag incisions between the digits to divide them.
+During this procedure, which is called syndactyly release, an orthopedic surgeon makes zigzag incisions between the digits to divide them.
 The zigzag approach gives the surgeon pointed flaps of skin to wrap around each digit.
 This method helps prevent scars that could constrict movement later.
 Sometimes a small piece of skin from another area of the body, called a skin graft, may be needed to cover the space between the fingers after they are separated.

 When the pinky finger or thumb is involved, the operation is done earlier, often when a child is around six months old.
 This avoids growth problems with the adjacent ring or index finger, because the thumb and pinky finger are shorter than their neighboring digits.